Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

 \subsection{Acknowledgments}

 We thank Institute of Mathematics at Academia Sinica (Taipei) and East China Normal University (Shanghai) for hospitality and support where part of this work was carried out.
-WW is partially supported by NSF grant DMS-1702254.
+WW is partially supported by NSF grant DMS-1702254 and DMS-2001351.
+We thank 2 anonymous referees for their careful readings and suggestions which help make this paper more readable.